naizhengtan/orochi/README.md

 To address those issues, see the detailed installation process in [detailed instructions](detailed_instructions.md).

-Below we step through the process for installing Orochi on Linux container.
+Below we step through the process for installing Orochi in a Linux container.
 For installing Orochi on an existing environment, skip [Step 0](#step0) and start from [Step 1](#step1).